Old St. Mary's Church & Cemetery

 THE CHURCH TODAY

-A crucifix in the Church was carved by renowned sculptor William Rush.
-The front of the church's organ was crafted by Thomas U. Walter, the man responsible for designing the Capitol in Washington, D.C.
+- A crucifix in the Church was carved by renowned sculptor William Rush.
+The front of the church's organ was crafted by Thomas U. Walter, who designed the Capitol in Washington, D.C.